RoboFont uses UFO as its native font format.

 The format was developed and is maintained by Erik van Blokland, Tal Leming, and Just van Rossum.
 The official UFO Specification is available at unifiedfontobject.org.

-Because UFO is application neutral, several typeface design and font production applications use it natively; these are referred to as UFO Tools.
-Other applications can import from & export to UFO, using it only as a secondary format.
+Because UFO is application neutral, several typeface design and font production tools use it natively; these are referred to as UFO Tools.
+Other applications can import from and export to UFO, using it only as a secondary format.

 Advantages of UFO

 - The format is standards-based and future proof, and easy to read and write using existing XML code libraries.

 - The UFO Specification is publicly available, and its development process is open.
 Multiple tool makers and foundries contribute to it.

 - Each glyph in a file

 - The UFO format is modular, with each glyph stored in a separate .glif file.
 This makes it easy to access and track versions.

 - One can import and export UFO’s from FontLab, Glyphs, and FontForge.

 RoboFont 3 uses UFO3 as its native source format.